Help for friends and family

 You might like to bring a few essentials like milk and bread, a bit of a treat or a contribution to a meal together.
 Could you take someone out for a drive, if they are often confined to the house?
 They might like to go to the cinema, sit in the fresh air or have lunch out.
 They might like to come to your house, but can't get there without a lift.

-There is no formula for what is the best approach.
-Everyone is affected differently by their MS, so their needs will be different too.
-A willingness to help, and a sensitivity to their individual needs and wishes, are the cornerstones of providing appropriate support.
+There is no formula for what is the best approach as everyone is affected differently by MS. A willingness to listen and help, and a sensitivity to their individual needs and wishes, are the cornerstones of providing appropriate support.

 How can I learn more about MS?

-The MS Trust Information Team is here to answer your questions.
-They could be something big or small, really general or very specific about MS. We specialise in health information and we can usually point you in the right direction for information on other topics related to living with MS.
+The MS Trust Enquiry Service is here to answer your questions.
+We specialise in health information and we can usually point you in the right direction for information on other topics related to living with MS.

 This page will be reviewed within three years